spinnylights/vulkan-notes/vulkan_notes.md

 identifier, it may result in unpredictable behavior, so you shouldn't do so (unless you like to live dangerously).

+### Literals

+The keywords `true` and `false` are used as Boolean literals.

+Integer literals are mostly the same as in C. They can be expressed in decimal, octal, or hexadecimal, and as signed or unsigned, in the same manner as in C. The main difference is that GLSL integer literals do not support the `l`/`L` and `ll`/`LL` suffixes (we'll discuss their bit width later).

+Floating point literals are also mostly the same as in C. The main differences are that the `l`/`L` suffixes are instead `lf`/`LF` in GLSL, and that floating point literals specify a single-precision value by default instead of a double.

+There are no character or string literals.

 ## Shaders

 A shader is a computer program written in a shading language,